akd-io/create-next-stack/apps/website/README.md

 ## Contributing

-If you've found a bug or has an idea for an improvement, please [open an issue](https://github.com/akd-io/create-next-stack-website/issues/new) or consider [contributing](../CONTRIBUTING.md).
+If you've found a bug or has an idea for an improvement, please [open an issue](https://github.com/akd-io/create-next-stack/issues/new) or consider [contributing](../../CONTRIBUTING.md).

 ## Scripts

-The table below provides names and descriptions of the npm scripts available in this project.
+The table below provides names and descriptions of the npm scripts available in this project during development.

 Each script is run using `yarn <script-name>`.
 For example: `yarn dev`.